csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ```

-clickElement and sendKeysToElement are only a few of the many options available in Rselenium to you, for the full catalogue visit [link](https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf) or stack exchange for trickier web elements.
+> **_NOTE:_**  clickElement and sendKeysToElement are only a few of the many options available in Rselenium to you, for the full catalogue visit [link](https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf) or stack exchange for trickier web elements.

 Again, we can use a screenshot to check if all our desired options are selected.
 ```